-The majority of patients who receive prescription eye drop therapy experience little to no side effects.
+The majority of patients who receive atropine therapy experience little to no side effects.
 Some patients may feel a light stinging sensation, blurriness, or sensitivity to light, but these symptoms disappear quickly.
-Approximately 1% of patients have reported feeling itchy or seeing some redness around the eye area.
+Approximately 1% of patients have reported feeling itchy or experiencing some redness around the eye area.

 To schedule a consultation with Dr. Eric White and Dr. Joe Mannen and to find out if atropine therapy is right for you, contact our practice today.
 Our experienced staff at The Myopia Management Center at Complete Family Vision Care will consider your total health needs, ensuring that you get the right treatment for effective management of your nearsightedness.Our practice serves patients from San Diego, Kearny Mesa, Serra Mesa, and Clairemont, California and surrounding communities.